 Recently, Truebridge attended a major financial industry marketing conference, visiting with financial marketing professionals of all levels in the industry.
 Through visiting at the conference, we learned a great deal about where professionals see the role of content in their organization.
 We learned that there is a strong understanding for the need for good, quality, content for banks.
 However, there seems to be a lack of understanding about how to implement a content plan that is both beneficial to the organization and provides positive ROI.
+While at the conference, we were apprised, due to a larger audience, the committe will broadcast the conference through a video conferencing application.
+Truebridge was given the details of the video conferencing app, which they developed through a video conference script, in advance.

 While at the conference, we heard from attendees and speakers about the need for such things as: